Aaditya55/MLOPs-Automation-/README.md

 ![Screenshot (52)](https://user-images.githubusercontent.com/44314055/83954581-0c05e700-a868-11ea-97e5-a820866c9b71.png)

-## Job3 :
-        This job purpose is to run and train the model only.
+## Job3 :  This job purpose is to run and train the model only.

 ![Screenshot (41)](https://user-images.githubusercontent.com/44314055/83809642-74bc5a80-a6d4-11ea-8b60-d42de5389293.png)

-- sudo cd /root/
-- sudo docker exec -w /root tensorenv python3 Chirag-pro-1.py > accr.txt
+- This is achieved by bash script as below: sudo cd /root/ sudo docker exec -w /root tensorenv python3 Chirag-pro-1.py > accr.txt

 ![Screenshot (55)](https://user-images.githubusercontent.com/44314055/83954606-61da8f00-a868-11ea-9fde-15dbd7410907.png)